 Any nominee for election to the Board who is then serving as a director and, in an election at which the standard for election of directors is a majority vote in accordance with the Corporation’s By-laws, receives a greater number of “against” votes than “for” votes shall promptly tender his or her resignation following certification of the vote.
 A form of such resignation may be obtained from the secretary of the Company.
 The Governance and Nominating Committee of the Board shall then consider the resignation offer and recommend to the Board whether to accept or reject the resignation, or whether other action should be taken; provided that any director whose resignation is under consideration shall not participate in the committee’s recommendation regarding whether to accept the resignation.
 The Board shall take action on the committee’s recommendation within 90 days following certification of the vote, and promptly thereafter publicly disclose its decision and the reasons therefor.

 - Board Committees.
-The Board has established the following committees to assist it in discharging its responsibilities: (1) Audit and Compliance Committee; (2) Compensation Committee; and (3) Governance and Nominating Committee.
+The Board has established the following committees to assist it in discharging its responsibilities: (1) Audit and Compliance Committee; (2) Compensation Committee; (3) Governance and Nominating Committee; and (4) Patient Safety and Quality of Care Committee.
 Current charters of these committees shall be published on the QHC website, and will be mailed to stockholders on written request.
 The committee chairs shall be responsible for apprising the full Board on a regular basis of all committee proceedings, determinations and recommendations.